-Other libraries in the consortium do charge overdue fines, however, the FNSB public libraries will continue to follow its current policy of not charging overdue fines and, therefore, will not collect overdue fines.
-We will continue to bill for Lost or Damaged Items.
+Other libraries in the consortium do charge overdue fines the amounts vary from library to library.
+FNSB public libraries will collect fines accured on other libraries’ items.
+FNSB public libraries will continue to follow its current policy of not charging overdue fines.
+We bill for Lost or Damaged Items.

 - How many holds can I place?

 There is a system limit of 10 holds.